Last Updated on

-If don’t have profiles on those social media sites, I highly suggest you to create them.
+If you don't have profiles on those social media sites, I highly suggest you to create them.
 It only takes a couple of minutes, but it creates some sort of brand awareness for your blog.

 Once you’ve activated your accounts, submit or publish your blog homepage link on them.
 It has been said that Google uses Facebook and Twitter to crawl and index new pages, so it’s worth a shot.

 3. Use free “ping” services

 I'm not 100% sure if that works or not, but I've been doing this nevertheless.
 People on webmaster forums are recommending it, so I suggest you do the same

 Just submit your blog address (YourNewBlog.com) and feed address, which is usually YourNewBlog.com/feed.
 Then tick all the services and hit the “Ping” button.
 It should take somewhere around 1 minute, so it won’t be very long.

 P.S.
-By now you’ve already done more than you actually should to submit blog to Google, but let's take few extra steps to really guarantee that 24 hour indexing, OK?
+By now you've already done more than you actually should to submit blog to Google, but let's take few extra steps to really guarantee that 24 hour indexing, OK?